|

 Yosemite National Park – California

 With iconic landmarks like Half Dome and El Capitan, adrenaline seekers can put their skills to the test by hiking and rock climbing on these giant rock formations.
+And down below, less adventurous hikers can experience the power of Yosemite Falls, the tallest waterfall in North America.

 Vernal Waterfall in Yosemite National Park

 Yosemite is also home to lots of wildlife, such as black bears and mule deer.
-You’ll also see the largest species of tree in the world, the Giant Sequoias.
+It also features the largest species of tree in the world, the Giant Sequoias.
+My favorite trail in Yosemite is to Vernal Falls, which is a stunning waterfall with great vista points along the way.

 Acadia National Park – Maine

 As the only official US national park in New England, visiting Acadia National Park in Maine is a must!
+Located next to Bar Harbor, this beautiful park is home to miles of rugged coastline along the Atlantic Ocean.

 Yellowstone National Park – Wyoming